 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and greater than 10 percent beneficial owners to file with the Securities and Exchange Commission certain reports regarding such persons' ownership of the Company's securities.
 Directors, officers and greater than 10 percent beneficial owners are required by applicable regulations to furnish Bel with copies of all Section 16(a) forms they file.
-Based solely upon a review of the copies of the forms or information furnished to Bel, Bel believes that during its 1998 fiscal year all filing requirements applicable to its directors, officers and greater than 10 percent beneficial owners were satisfied on a timely basis, except that Joseph Meccariello (an executive officer of Bel) failed to file on a timely basis two reports disclosing two separate acquisitions of shares.
-These late filings were inadvertent, and the required filings were made promptly after noting the failure to file.
+Based solely upon a review of the copies of the forms or information furnished to Bel, Bel believes that during its 1999 fiscal year all filing requirements applicable to its directors, officers and greater than 10 percent beneficial owners were satisfied on a timely basis, except that Joseph Meccariello (an executive officer of Bel) failed to file on a timely basis one report disclosing three sales that occurred in November 1999.
+In addition, the Company recently discovered that Peter Christoffer (an executive officer of Bel) failed to file on a timely basis a report disclosing a sale of 1,750 shares of Bel's Common Stock that occurred in February 1998 (prior to the Company's recapitalization of its Common Stock into Class A and Class B Common Stock.)
+These late filings were inadvertent, and the required filings were made promptly after noting the failures to file.